 - American history

-- Physics: hydraulics, organic chemistry, physiology
+- Physics: hydraulics, organic chemistry

 A Note on Variation

 In Waldorf education, teaching is regarded as an art as well as a science.
 This means that there must be freedom for the teacher to adapt both the form and the content of instruction to time and place in general, to the capacity of the particular children involved and to the qualitative needs of each moment.
 In this sense, the Waldorf curriculum is created freshly all the time to meet the appropriate developmental stages in a child’s life.
-The Curriculum is designed to teach all the academic skills while strengthening the child’s moral purpose and artistic sense.
+The curriculum is designed to teach all the academic skills while strengthening the child’s moral purpose and artistic sense.

 First Grade Readiness and Assessment

-Each child of every class at Cedarwood School is a valued member of our community and is fully supported in the individual development of skills, talents, needs, strengths, and challenges.
+Each child in every class at Cedarwood School is a valued member of our community and is fully supported in the individual development of skills, talents, needs, strengths, and challenges.
 Each first grade class is a unique community within the school organization, and we recognize their important role in our healthy social body as they begin their important eight-year journey at our school.

 A Note on Grades and Student Evaluations

 Cedarwood does not issue grades or administer standardized tests.
 Children’s progress, however, is constantly monitored.
-Parent- teacher conferences are scheduled several times throughout the year.
-Teachers write lengthy reports about each student at year end.
+Parent-teacher conferences are scheduled several times throughout the year.
+Teachers write lengthy reports about each student at year-end.